Just Out of Reach (song)

 In keeping with the theme of Bunny Lake Is Missing, the group once again returned to Decca Studios, this time with Preminger in order to re-record the track.
 Though Alec Palao states that this session was held on 2 March 1965, Johansen insists that it was laid down on 31 March 1965 together with a new re-recording of "Remember You".
 With lyrics by Harold Bunbrim, the song was now recorded as "Come on Time".
 This took 18 takes to complete, with the organ solo coming from take 10.
 The lyrics in this version ties in with Preminger's vision of coming on time during cinema screenings.
 Argent, who sang a part in this version, was insisted by Preminger to sing "clark" instead of clock for the US audience to understand.
 Preminger was not easy to work with, as according to Blunstone he was "atrocious" in the studio.
 This rendition was solely intended to be a trailer for the movie, and was never fully released for several years.

 As the Zombies still were primarily focused on the American market at this time, "Just Out of Reach" was unvaulted by Parrot Records, who released it as a single on 25 October 1965, backed by "Remember You".
 In doing so, it was the first single A-side released in the US not written by Rod Argent.
-The single was just a minor hit, similarly to their other singles at the time, as it only reached number ten on US Billboard Bubbling Under Hot 100, and fared even worse on US Cash Box Bubbling Under Top 100, where it only reached number 14.
+The single was just a minor hit, similarly to their other singles at the time, as it only reached number 13 on US Billboard Bubbling Under Hot 100, though fared better on US Cash Box Bubbling Under Top 100, where it reached number 10.
 Therefore, in the UK, the order was switched, with "Remember You" becoming the A-side, and "Just Out of Reach" on the B-side.
 As the recording was nearly a year old at the time of release on 21 January 1966, it was met with commercial indifference.

 In Billboard, the song was described as "a "hard driving rocker" which had "chart hit potential."
 In Cashbox the reviewer stated that the group "should get back into their winning ways with this midtempo rocker".
 It was rated a "B+" single.
 According to Derek Johnson from New Musical Express, "Just Out of Reach" reminded him of the early Zombies, noting the "strident twangs, driving beat" along with the vocals, which he called soulful.
 He ends by noting the bizarre coupling with "Remember You".
 According to Rod Argent, "Just Out of Reach" was a prime example of what he thought "mid-60's singles should sound like".
 He praises the song for working in this manner, and states that he really enjoys the record.
 The Zombies still perform "Just Out of Reach" on stage to this day.
 Johansen praised Atkinson's playing on the song, writing that it had "good taste" and a "robust feel."